 Submission Process: Follow the four stages of paper submission.

-Publication Frequency: All About Ambedkar: A Journal on Theory and Praxis publishes three issues per year, comprising both special issues and general issues.
-In both cases, it follows continuous mode of publication, that is, articles are published as soon as the final drafts are accepted.
+Publication Frequency: All About Ambedkar: A Journal on Theory and Praxis publishes one issue per year, comprising both special issues and general issues.

 Call for Papers (CFP): The journal publishes CFP for both its general and special issues.
 Prospective contributors are advised to go through the scope of the journal as well as the current CFP before submitting their manuscripts.